-This discussion and analysis is intended to serve as an introduction to the Plan's financial statements, which consist of the Statement of Net Position Available for Benefits, Statement of Changes in Net Position Available for Benefits, Investment Summary, Investment Detail, and Notes to the Financial Statements.
+This discussion and analysis is intended to serve as an introduction to the Plan's financial statements, which consist of the Statement of Fiduciary Net Position, Statement of Changes in Fiduciary Net Position, and Notes to the Financial Statements.
 These financial statements provide information about the activities of the Plan as a whole and of the Investment Options within the Plan and are based on the accrual basis of accounting.